kevinw/raylib-jai/README.md

 [Raylib](https://www.raylib.com/) is a minimal gamedev library for C and this repository has a script for automatically generating Jai bindings from `raylib.h`.

-The examples are direct ports of the [raylib examples](https://www.raylib.com/examples.html).
+There are also examples--direct Jai ports of the [raylib examples](https://www.raylib.com/examples.html).

 <a href="examples/core_3d_camera_first_person.jai"><img src="doc/screenshots/core_3d_camera_first_person.png" style="max-width: 398px;"></a>
 <a href="examples/shaders_custom_uniform.jai"><img src="doc/screenshots/shaders_custom_uniform.png" style="max-width: 398px;"></a>